 In a 2021 speech to the European Payment Institutions Federation, the European Commissioner for Financial Services, Financial Stability and Capital Markets Union Mairaid McGuinness pledged that a core part of the EU payment strategy going forward would include open banking and instant payments to make it a global leader in payments.

-Because SEPA hasn’t been uniformly implemented across the EU, there have been disparities between countries’ business and consumer appetite for embracing instant payments.
+Because SEPA hasn’t been uniformly implemented across the EU, there have been disparities between countries’ business and consumer appetite for embracing real-time instant payments.

 It’s why in February 2022 Mairaid McGuinness reaffirmed her earlier position and confirmed that the European Commission will present a legislative initiative on instant payments by the middle of the year.
 She stated: “We need this to accelerate the roll-out of instant payments in the EU.”